jlinco/mean-test/README.md

 I've set up this project mainly for testing purposes.
 Any crazy possiblilites with MEAN and any associated libraries/tools will start here.

+#Initial Setup

+After cloning this repo, run `npm install` to install all the node dependencies before proceeding

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.